braice/MuMuDVB/doc/README.txt

 To get the channel list (in basic html) just enter the adress `http://10.0.0.1:4242/channels_list.html` in your web browser.

-To get the channel list (in basic plain text with more informations) just enter the adress `http://10.0.0.1:4242/channels_list.txt` in your web browser.
+To get the channel list (in JSON) just enter the adress `http://10.0.0.1:4242/channels_list.json` in your web browser.

 HTTP unicast and monitoring
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This HTTP connection can be used to monitor MuMuDVB.
-This feature will be implemented in a near future release.
-Please tell wich data can be interesting for you.

-You can get statistics using the following url `http://10.0.0.1:4242/monitor/statistics.txt`
+Monitoring information is avalaible in JSON format (http://en.wikipedia.org/wiki/JSON) vis the following urls `/monitor/signal_power.json` and `/monitor/channels_traffic.json`

+It's quite easy to add new informations to these files if needed.

 Monitoring
 ----------